jaberrio/Hindsight2020-Rebooted/README.md

-To play the Game Demo download the code and run the .exe found inside the _X86 folder.
+To play the Game Demo download the code and run the Blackbird.exe found inside the _X86 folder.
+(Blackbird is the dev codename for the project)

 The game will start from there.